BoogieMonster1O1/mixin-cheatsheet/README.md

 # Please refer to [the upstream version](https://github.com/2xsaiko/mixincs-updated)
-# All new docs will there
+# All new docs will be there

 ## Mixin Cheatsheet